nearform/the-micro-frontends-workshop/slides.md

 ## Create a Next.js app, and inside of it:

--- Create `components/nextjs-layout-box.js` file.

--- Place a simple `LayoutBox` component that takes `children` props (e.g., a distinctive background) in that file.
+-- Inside `nextApp/pages/index.js` file import a simple `LayoutBox` component from `nextApp/components/nextjs-layout-box.js` file.
+Notice that it takes `children` props.

--- Configure the application as the host in the `next.config.js` file.

--- Make sure that it also consumes the remote from Step 1 (port `3002`).

--- Render the `LayoutBox` component and display the remote component inside of it.
+-- Display the `LayoutBox` component below the `<Head>` section, place the remote component `Nav` inside of it and pass links props to it similar to Step 1.

+-- Configure the application inside `next.config.js` file so it uses `NextFederationPlugin`.

+-- We added a `reactApp` in this step and exposed the `Nav` component (similar to step 1).
+Configure `nextApp` so it consumes that component from port `8080`.

 </div>